DryPringleSoup/ytAudioFetch/README.md

 If the executable doesn't appear on your desktop, it can still be found in `C:\Users\<Username>\ytAudioFetch`.

+*Mild disclaimer*: It usually takes a couple seconds for the GUI to load so don't feel the need to spam if it doesn't appear imediately.

 ### Command Line
 0. Make sure you have [git](https://git-scm.com/), [python](https://www.python.org/), and [ffmpeg](https://www.ffmpeg.org/) installed
    - On Windows